About the Wolf Foundation

 ?>

-The Wolf Foundation is a highly prestigious Foundation, that both celebrates and promotes exceptional achievements in the Sciences and the Arts worldwide.
+The Wolf Foundation is a prestigious organization that celebrates and promotes exceptional achievements in the sciences and the arts worldwide.

-Foundation Trustees, Council and Committee Members, Prize Juries, and Internal Auditor, all perform their duties on a voluntary basis.
+The Foundation’s Board of Trustees, Council and Committee Members, Prize Juries, and Internal Auditor all perform their duties on a voluntary basis.

 Ricardo Wolf